 For this purpose, we use Switzerland as a case study.
 Switzerland has a low food self-sufficiency ratio of approximately 60%, and is therefore highly dependent on agro-food imports.
-To depict observed trade patterns prior to and during the pan-demic, Figure 1 shows weekly firm-level import values and import prices in Switzerland.
+To depict observed trade patterns prior to and during the pandemic, Figure 1 shows weekly firm-level import values and import prices in Switzerland.
 In both cases, average values in 2020 are mostly higher than in 2019.
 In this paper, we assess the role that the COVID-19 pandemic played in the patterns we observe.
 Empirically, we estimate structural gravity models that regress trade values or unit values on COVID-19 incident rates, and a host of multi-way fixed effects.
+We find that the pandemic had a negative effect on trade values and a positive effect on import prices.